zerodevapp/zerodev-docs/docs/create-wallets/social/overview.md

 # Create Wallets with Social

-If you are looking to onboard Web2 users to your app, there is no better way to create AA wallets for them than through social logins.
+ZeroDev makes it easy to create AA wallets, and it doesn't get easier than using social logins.
+This allows you to build a powerful Web3 experience where:

+- Your users don't need to download wallets and back up seed phrases.
+- You app can offer a Web2-level UX through AA features like gas-less transactions, transaction bundling, etc.

 Here's an example of how it can look like:

 ```jsx live folded
 function RainbowKitExample() {